FossDruid/FossDruid/README.md

 ### Hey visitor, Welcome to my workspace.

-Bachelor student in Information technology with focus on information systems, business intelligence and Datawarehousing.
+Bachelor student in Information technology with a focus on webdev, information systems, business intelligence and Datawarehousing.

 About my current works:
 - 🔭 Main projects that i'm currently working on: